 Council tax support can help you pay your council tax bill if you are on a low income.
 It is not a state benefit, but a council tax discount scheme.
 Whilst the entitlement of pension age people is assessed on their full council tax liability, all working age people currently have to pay the first 10% of their council tax.
 If you apply for council tax support, you must continue to pay your usual council tax - your application does not mean you will automatically qualify for support.
 Claim Council Tax support.

-We have produced an easy to read guide to our council tax support scheme.
-You can also view the full regulations for our council tax support.
+You can also view the full regulations for our council tax support scheme here.

 The grounds for appeal are restricted.
 These are where: